 Bradford Dillman, a notable actor arguably grades above your typical Corman production, was cast in the leading role of Paul Grogan, a leathery mountain man cooling down after his divorce in the comfort of a bottle.
 He’s convinced by plucky skiptracer Maggie McKeown (Heather Menzies) to help find two lost hikers somewhere on his mountain.
 Grogan figures they probably went up near the old abandoned military research facility, which is the first place anyone should look when people disappear.
-There they find cracked scientist Dr. Hoak (Kevin McCarthy, who does paranoid better than anybody) and his laboratory of stop-motion animated fish creatures.
-Assuming the worst, they drain Hoak’s live well hoping to find the dead bodies of the hikers, but instead release a school of genetically engineered, super-intelligent piranha into the mountain’s system of lakes and streams.
+There, they find cracked scientist Dr. Hoak (Kevin McCarthy, who does paranoid better than anybody) and his laboratory of stop-motion animated fish creatures.
+Assuming the worst, they drain Hoak’s live well hoping to find the dead bodies of the hikers, but instead, they release a school of genetically engineered, super-intelligent piranha into the mountain’s system of lakes and streams.
 Whoops.

-Together, the three of them hop on Grogan’s Huckleberry Finn-style raft and float downstream to warn heavily populated settlements on the riverside.
-On the way, they find the remains of the mountain’s resident old coot, Jack (Keenan Wynn), whose feet were apparently fish food and left nothing more than bloody skeletons.
-Hoak’s worst fears have come true; what’s more, his fish have been specially designed to flourish in both freshwater and saltwater, and if they reach the ocean, we’re doomed!
+Together, the three of them hop on Grogan’s Huckleberry Finn-style raft and float downstream to warn the heavily populated settlements on the riverside.
+On the way, they find the remains of the mountain’s resident old coot, Jack (Keenan Wynn), whose feet became fish food and were left nothing more than bloody skeletons.
+Hoak’s worst fears have come true; what’s more, his fish have been specially designed to flourish in both freshwater and saltwater, and if they reach the ocean, we’re all doomed!
 The stakes are even higher than that, as Grogan’s daughter is at risk in the nearby summer camp, and it’s run by a dogmatic counselor (Paul Bartel, from Dawn of the Dead) bent on making the aquaphobic Grogan girl earn her swimmer’s badge (dun Dun DUN!).
 Luckily, she hides under a canoe and watches as the camp’s children and staff become the main course of a feeding frenzy.

-There’s also a science-fiction element to Piranha, whereas Jaws simply spins a yarn about nature-gone-bad.
+There’s also a science-fiction element to Piranha, whereas Jaws simply spins a yarn about Nature-gone-bad.
 Up at the abandoned military facility, Dr. Hoak tinkered away with an abandoned Vietnam War project called “Operation: Razorteeth”.
 Subtle.
-The program’s commanding officer Colonel Waxman (Bruce Gordon) and chilly researcher Dr. Mengers (Barbara Steele) arrive on the mountain to secure the situation, using poisons and misinformation to stop the spread of both piranha and hysteria.
-Alas, neither work, and in the last scene Italian horror vixen Steele utters into the camera “There’s nothing left to fear.”
+The program’s commanding officer, Colonel Waxman (Bruce Gordon), and chilly researcher Dr. Mengers (Barbara Steele), arrive on the mountain to secure the situation, using poisons and misinformation to stop the spread of both piranha and hysteria.
+Alas, neither work, and in the last scene, Italian horror vixen Steele utters into the camera “There’s nothing left to fear.”
 If only she knew that Piranha II: The Spawning would be forced upon the world four years later, she’d realize that there was plenty to fear.